Einstein@Home: Gamma-ray data analysis and results

 The first Einstein@Home discovery of a gamma-ray pulsar in a binary system was published on 22 October 2020.
-PSR J1653-0158, a neutron star with about two solar masses and one of the highest known rotation frequencies of 508 Hertz, orbits the common center of mass with a companion of only 1% of the Sun’s mass.
+PSR J1653-0158, a neutron star with about two solar masses and one of the highest known rotation frequencies of 508 Hertz, orbits the common center of mass with a companion of only 1% of the Sun's mass.
 The orbital period is 75 minutes, shorter than that of any comparable binary systems.
 The discovery was made using a GPU-accelerated version of a modified gamma-ray pulsar search code, which included binary orbital parameters.
 No radio waves were found in follow-up searches.
 A search for gravitational waves from the pulsar discovered no such emission.
 The pulsar is from a class known as black widow pulsars.
 The pulsar evaporates its companion with its energetic radiation and a particle wind.
 The ablated material fills the binary system with a cloud of plasma absorbing radio waves, but not gamma radiation.

 A second discovery of a gamma-ray pulsar in an unusual binary system was reported on 2 February 2021.
-It was thought to be a “redback” millisecond pulsar system, but no pulsations from the neutron star had been observed.
+It was thought to be a "redback" millisecond pulsar system, but no pulsations from the neutron star had been observed.
 Optical observations of the pulsar companion were used to constrain the orbital parameters of the system.
 A thus targeted search for gamma-ray pulsations with Einstein@Home found a low-mass pulsar spinning at 377 Hertz in a 5.5 hour orbit with a companion of about a fifth of a solar mass.
 Precision timing of the gamma-ray pulsations revealed unpredictable changes in the orbital period of up to ten milliseconds.
 They might be linked to changes in the mass distribution of the companion caused by its magnetic activity, which in turn would affect the pulsar orbit through the changing external gravitational field.

 The discovery of 14 previously unknown gamma-ray pulsars in Fermi-LAT data was announced by the project on 15 June 2021.

+In November 2023 the Third Fermi Large Area Telescope Catalog of Gamma-Ray Pulsars was published.
+The catalog lists 39 pulsars discovered with Einstein@Home and 14 with Einstein@Home methods implemented on a large compute cluster.
+The catalog also includes 13 candidate spider pulsar systems, that could be targets for future searches for their gamma-ray pulsations with Einstein@Home.

-As of July 2022, the Einstein@Home project had discovered a total of 39 gamma-ray pulsars in Fermi LAT data.
+As of December 2023, the Einstein@Home project had discovered a total of 39 gamma-ray pulsars in Fermi LAT data.